-Cereal: Look for plain, single-grain, iron-fortified baby cereal.
-Skip flavored cereals; they’re filled with sugar and other ingredients baby doesn’t need.
-Instead, combine baby’s cereal with a little bit of veggies or fruits for flavor.
+- Cereal: Look for plain, single-grain, iron-fortified baby cereal.
+Skip flavored cereals; they’re filled with sugar and other ingredients your baby doesn’t need.
+Instead, combine your baby’s cereal with a little bit of real veggies or fruits for flavor.

 Your baby doesn’t need added sugar or preservatives, so look for veggie baby food that includes veggies only (added water is OK).
-And skip the veggie/fruit combos; they teach baby that veggies only taste good if they’ve been sweetened with fruit.
+And skip the veggie/fruit combos; they teach your baby that veggies only taste good if they’ve been sweetened with fruit.

 Read the label to avoid these added ingredients: